bahrom04/bahrom04/README.md

 ## About:

 - 🇺🇿 Uzbek from Uzbekistan, Tashkent
-- 👨 19 y.o Student of IDU
+- 👨 19 y.o.
+Student of IDU
 - 🔭 Currently working on self-projects also open to work
 - 🌱 Currently learning Django